wakuflair/Abp.SettingManagement.Mvc.UI/README.md

 * en
 * zh-Hans

 The localization resource files are under `/Localization/AbpSettingManagementMvcUI` of the `Abp.SettingManagement.Mvc.UI.Domain.Shared` project.

 You can add more resource files to make this module support more languages.
 Welcome PRs :blush: .
-For ABP's localization system, please see [the document](https://docs.abp.io/en/abp/latest/Localization)
+> For ABP's localization system, please see [the document](https://docs.abp.io/en/abp/latest/Localization)

-# SettingProperties.json
+# Setting Properties

+* Grouping
+* Type

 TODO

+# Setting renderers

+* Adding new renderer
+* Customizing existed renderers

+TODO

+# Roadmap

+- [ ] Adding more languages
+- [ ] Support setting providers